Set Contribution Functions for Quantitative Bipolar Argumentation and their Principles: Preliminaries

 A commonly studied class of gradual semantics are so-called \emph{modular semantics}~\cite{mossakowski2018modular}.
 In order to draw inferences from QBAGs, modular semantics update arguments' initial strengths to final strengths by traversing the graph in topological order and updating a given argument's final strength by first \emph{aggregating} the final strengths of its attackers and supporters to then determine the \emph{influence} of the aggregation result on the argument's initial strength.
 Below, we describe how modular semantics work based on~\cite{DBLP:journals/ijar/KampikPYCT24}.
-Initially, we let $(\argx_1, ..., \argx_{|\Args|})$ be a fixed total order of the arguments in $\Args$ that is consistent with the topological ordering of the (acyclic) QBAG; we then define a vector $s^{(0)} \in \mathbb{R}^{|\Args|}$ of initial strengths of these arguments, i.e., $s^{(0)}_i := \tau(x_i)$ for $1 \leq i \leq |\Args|$.
+Initially, we let $\langle \argx_1, ..., \argx_{|\Args|} \rangle$ be a fixed total order of the arguments in $\Args$ such that for every edge $(\argx_i, \argx_j) \in \Att \cup \Supp$ we have $i < j$ (i.e., a topological ordering of the acyclic QBAG).
+We then define a vector $s^{(0)} \in \mathbb{R}^{|\Args|}$ of initial strengths of these arguments, i.e., $s^{(0)}_i := \tau(\argx_i)$ for $1 \leq i \leq |\Args|$.
 The initial strengths are then iteratively updated to final strengths in two steps, at a given iteration step $i$: \begin{description} \item[Aggregation.]
 An aggregation function $\alpha$ aggregates the current strength values of $\argx_i$'s supporters and attackers given $s^{(i)}$ to a single value.
 For representing attack and support, or lack thereof, to a given argument, we utilize a vector $v \in \{-1, 0, 1\}^n$, where $-1$, $1$, and $0$ represent attack, support, and neither, respectively. \item[Influence.]
-An influence function $\iota$ determines a new strength value for $\argx_i$, based on the aggregation result and $\argx_i$'s initial strength $w := \is(\argx_i)$. \end{description} The execution of aggregation and influence function for all arguments yields a new vector $s^{(i+1)}$; this update is executed until we reach $s^{(|\Args|)}$.
+An influence function $\iota$ determines a new strength value for $\argx_i$, based on the aggregation result and $\argx_i$'s initial strength $w := \is(\argx_i)$. \end{description} The execution of aggregation and influence function for all arguments yields a new vector $s^{(i+1)}$; this update is executed until we reach $s^{(|\Args|)}$ (where $|\Args|$ is an upper bound on the number of updates, although depending on the topology of the QBAG, fewer updates may suffice).
 Table~\ref{table:semantics} lists aggregation and influence functions from the literature, and Table~\ref{table:semanticsExamples} lists some modular semantics that make use of these functions.